shaamil101/VideoGameUsingC/DESIGN.md

    * `#` an empty passage spot

 The map_t structure will also hold the integer number of rows and the number of columns for easy iteration boundaries, and the amount of gold left

+### Maps & Visibility Testing Plan
+We'll test the mapsandvis module independtly with a small `mapstest` script (written in C) that will just try to load a map, display the base grid string and the the grid as visible from a single point, and free the map from memory.
+Anything having to do with displaying players and gold will be tested in the systems and integration test with the server (including trying to load a map that doesn't exist, which results in a NULL map_t pointer being returned to the server, which handles it by throwing an error and exiting non-zero).

 ---

 ## Player Module (data structure, different than client)